Narendra8790/coffee-shop-sales-analysis/README.md

 ## 📘 Project Overview

-This project provides a **comprehensive Excel-based business analysis** of a multi-location coffee chain.
+The **Coffee Shop Sales Analysis Project** is an end-to-end data analytics solution built entirely in **Microsoft Excel**.
-The dataset includes daily transactions with attributes like order date, product, category, quantity, sales amount, and store location.
+It leverages real-world transactional data to evaluate sales trends, customer footfall, product performance, and store efficiency across different locations.

-Using only **Microsoft Excel**, this analysis delivers:
+Using Excel’s advanced analytics features, the project focuses on:
-- **Automated data cleaning** with *Power Query (Get & Transform)*
+- Automated **data cleaning and transformation** via *Power Query*
-- **KPI dashboards** built with *PivotTables, PivotCharts, and Slicers*
+- **Dynamic KPI dashboards** using *PivotTables* and *Slicers*
-- **Interactive filtering** by month, store, and product category
+- **Interactive reporting** for decision-making and performance tracking
-- **Executive insights** for improving business operations
+- Actionable insights into **staffing, marketing, and inventory management**

 ---
 ## 🎯 Objectives

 - Analyze **sales, orders, and customer patterns** using Excel tools.